Search

 USDA Hardiness Zone 5-8

-Prefers deep, moist soils but will thrive in average garden conditions in the full sun.
+Prefers moist, fertile soils but will thrive in average garden conditions in full sun.
 Likes wet feet, yet is surprisingly drought resistant.
 Spreads slowly by rhizomes.
 Deadhead to prolong blooming season.
 Propagate by root cuttings and division.
-Outstanding in mass plantings as a border perennial, cutting garden or specimen plant.
+Outstanding in mass plantings as a border perennial, in a cutting garden or as a specimen plant.

 Cut Flower